sungsoo-ahn/2025/_posts/2025-04-28-myproject.md

 We can now delve into the series of experiments we tested to assess the central question - **can economic narratives can provide valuable insights for future macroeconomic movements?**

-Each experiment test the predictive power of narratives from the curated Dataset, for macroeconomic prediction of one (or more) of the financial targets intriduced before: FFR, S\&P 500, and VIX.
+Each experiment test the predictive power of narratives from the curated Dataset, for macroeconomic prediction of one (or more) of the financial targets intriduced before: FFR, S&P 500, and VIX.

 We won't be able to cover all the details of the experiments in this blog, but it is available in our paper.

 ### Experimental Setup

+**Prediction tasks:**

-**Prediction tasks:** we test the predictive power of narratives on three tasks commonly used in macroeconomic literature (TODO:cite):
+We test the predictive power of narratives on three tasks commonly used in macroeconomic literature (TODO:cite):
 * Next value: predicts the target’s value at the specified horizon.
 * Percentage change: predicts the target’s percentage change between the specified horizon and the day before.
 * Direction change: classifies the target’s direction of change (increase or decrease) between the specified horizon and the day before.

+**Models Categories:**

-**Models Categories:** We differ our models into 3 categories based on their input signal:
+We differ our models into 3 categories based on their input signal:
 * Financial (F): utilizes historical financial data, from the past week or month.
 * Textual (T): leverages solely textual data, either raw tweets or tweets’ analyses.
 * Textual & Financial (TF): draws upon both textual and financial data as input.